Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/decentralized-knowledge-graphs-deprecating.md

 Horizontal integration is based on the ENUMERATES relationship.
 Example: _The Superset of Dog Breeds_ enumerates the _Breed Property_ of the concept: _Dog_.

+## Knowledge Graph Explorer

+Similar to the Concept Graph Explorer
+- graphical view: bigger picture that shows concepts and their interconnections (vertical and horizontal integrations, see below) without details of individual concepts
+- ability to add new integrations between concepts

 # External References

 These ideas are described in more detail in [this article](https://prettygoodproject.substack.com/p/for-web-of-trust-to-succeed-it-must), [this article](https://prettygoodproject.substack.com/p/the-tapestry-model) and [this other article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).
 All 3 of these articles are somewhat out of date, but get across the basic ideas behind class threads and concepts.